 Name Description Component One Component , such as a printed sheet or a pile of sheets, are modified in the Numbering process.
-NumberingParams Specific parameters, including start counter and positions, to set up the machinery.
+MediaSource This resource describes the source and physical orientation of the media to be used in DigitalPrinting or IDPrinting.
+Specific parameters, including start counter and positions, to set up the machinery.